Snegovikufa/ProjectBuild/README.md

 key bindings.
 Now ProjectBuild does not support platform-specific data in the Build System.
 May be we fix this later.

 Install
 -------

-Download the latest source from [GitHub](https://github.com/BorisPlus/ProjectBuild) and copy *ProjectBuild* folder to your ST2 "Packages" directory.
+Download the latest source from [GitHub](https://github.com/BorisPlus/ProjectBuild) and copy *ProjectBuild* folder to your Sublime Text 2 "Packages" directory.

-Or clone the repository to your ST2 "Packages" directory:
+Or clone the repository to your Sublime Text 2 "Packages" directory:

     git clone https://github.com/BorisPlus/ProjectBuild.git

 The "Packages" directory is located at: